-- We systematically compare regional climate simulations with the Consortium for Small-scale MOdeling (COSMO) model in CLimate Mode (CCLM),COSMO CLM between 2000 and 2015of the recent climate at two model resolutions; 25 km, hereafter named RCM and 3 km, named CPM.
+We systematically compare regional climate simulations with the Consortium for Small-scale MOdeling (COSMO) model in CLimate Mode (CCLM), of the recent climate at two model resolutions; 25 km, hereafter named RCM and 3 km, named CPM.
 In the latter, deep convection is explicitly resolved.
-Besides precipitation, we asses the differences in other model variables, proxies of processes relevant for the initiation and development of heavy precipitation, such as surface heat fluxes humidity and temperature.
-Convective Available Potential Energy (CAPE), or outgoing longwave radiation. surface heat fluxes, or low level wind convergence. - 225 The RCM simulation (Tab.2) covers the period 1961-2018, has a nominal grid spacing resolution of 0.22° (ca. 25 km), a 6-hourly output, and was performed within the scope of the finalized project MiKlip phase II (Feldmann et al., 2019).
-This simulation was performed for the Euro-CORDEX domain (Jacob et al., 2014) and thus covers the European continent and vast arcas of the North Atlantic and the Mediterranean (Fig.1).
-The RCM simulation is forced by ERA-40 Reanalysis (Uppala et al., 2005) until 1979 and by ERA-interim (Dee et al., 2011) for the period of interesterest. vailability these data sets.
+The RCM simulation (Tab.2) covers the period 1961-2018, has a nominal resolution of 0.22° (ca. 25 km), a 6-hourly output, and was performed within the scope of the finalized project MiKlip phase II (Feldmann et al., 2019).
+This simulation was performed for the Euro-CORDEX domain (Jacob et al., 2014) and thus covers the European continent and vast areas of the North Atlantic and the Mediterranean (Fig.1).
+The RCM simulation is forced by ERA-40 Reanalysis (Uppala et al., 2005) until 1979 and by ERA-interim (Dee et al., 2011) afterwards, due to the availability these data sets.
 The physical packages and model settings are consistent throughout the whole period 1961-2018.
 The most relevant model settings are summarized in Tab.
-2 and in Feldmann et al., (2019), these include [add info on the RCM simulations].

-The CPM simulation (Tab.
-2) is built up from two separate simulations (Tab.
+2 and in Feldmann et al., (2019).
+CPM is built up from two separate simulations (Tab.
 2).
-The first one is the KLIWA 2.8km simulation, which spans the period 1971 to 1999, is forced by ERA-40, has a 0.025° resolution (ca. 2.8 km), a 6-hourly output, covers the region of southern Germany and Switzerland (Fig.1b) and was performed for the "Klimaveränderung und Wasserwirtschaft" (KLIWA) project (Hackenbruch et al., 2016).
-The is obtained from the Flagship Pilot Study (FPS) Convection program (Coppola et al., 2018) funded by the World Climate Research Programme (WCRP).
-It is second simulation ALP 3 simulation spans from 2000 to 2016, is forced by ERA interim, has a resolution of 0.0267° (ca. 3km), a 6 hourly output and , covers the greater Alpine area (Fig.1b).), is part of the Flagship Pilot Study (FPS) Convection program (Coppola et al., 2018) funded by the World Climate Research Programme (WCRP).
-The second simulation area (Fig.1b).
-240 relevant physical parameterizations used, the [add info for the CPM simulation, Highlight the inactive deep conv.
-Param.]

-Both CPM simulations have the same model dynamics, the same integration time step (20 seconds), the same grid type (Arkawa C), the same output frequency (6 hourly) and the same active parameterizations.
+The first one is the KLIWA-2.8km simulation, which spans the period 1971 to 1999, is forced by ERA-40, has a 0.025° resolution (ca. 2.8 km), a 6-hourly output, covers the region of southern Germany and Switzerland (Fig.1b) and was performed for the "Klimaveränderung und Wasserwirtschaft" (KLIWA) project (Hackenbruch et al., 2016).
+The second simulation ALP-3 simulation spans from 2000 to 2016, is forced by ERA-interim, has a resolution of 0.0267° (ca. 3km), a 6hourly output, covers the greater Alpine area (Fig.1b), is part of the Flagship Pilot Study (FPS) Convection program (Coppola et al., 2018) funded by the World Climate Research Programme (WCRP).
+Both CPM simulations have the same model dynamics, the same integration time step (20 seconds), the same grid type (Arkawa-C), the same output frequency (6-hourly) and the same active parameterizations.
 The physical parametrizations are the same as in RCM, except for the convection parametrization which is restricted to shallow convection (Schättler et al., 2016).
-However, KLIWA 2.8km and ALP 3 differ in the number of vertical levels (30 vs 40), the spatial resolution (2.8 km vs 3 km), the forcing data (ERA 40 vs ERA interim), and the simulation domains (Fig. 1).
+However, KLIWA-2.8km and ALP-3 differ in the number of vertical levels (30 vs 40), the spatial resolution (2.8 km vs 3 km), the forcing data (ERA-40 vs ERA-interim), and the simulation domains (Fig. 1).
 In spite of these small inconsistencies, we combine both CPM simulations to attain a sufficiently large investigation period for comparison with the RCM simulation and observational datasets.